draddo11/100-days-of-code/r1-log.md

 ## R1100
 Dont think my count is accurate but final day but day 99 on twiiter count crazy .. still looking into the duplicate key error ..app works but there is a delay ..journey so far has been amazing round 2 will start right after.. :-)

+## R2D1(1001)
+Started the final project which uses firebase for authenticatin of users , vuex, router ,mutations ans store ..most complex project so far .. taking it easy dont want to be overwhelmed